 Proof of address via utility bills from ENDE (Empresa Nacional de Electricidad, electricity), EPSAS (water and sanitation), Entel, Tigo, or Viva (telecommunications), or bank statements from Banco Bisa, Banco Mercantil Santa Cruz, BancoSol, or BCP.
 Bolivia's national ID number (CI, Cedula de Identidad, typically 7-8 digits plus a department extension like "LP" for La Paz or "SC" for Santa Cruz) is assigned to all citizens.

 Globally available card issuers (RedotPay, KAST) accept Bolivian identity documents.
-KAST offers no-KYC options for basic tiers, particularly valuable given Bolivia's high unbanked rate (approximately 49% of adults lack formal bank accounts).
+KAST offers 2-minute KYC options for basic tiers, particularly valuable given Bolivia's high unbanked rate (approximately 49% of adults lack formal bank accounts).
 Physical card shipping to Bolivia is available but may take 15-30 business days from international issuers, with delivery times longer in rural areas.

 Spending Tips for Bolivia